 Types of cryptocurrency business

 If you are considering starting a crypto business, you need to understand what kind of activity you want to offer.
-The most successful business models include coin mining, crypto exchanges and ICOs, otherwise known as Initial Coin Offerings.
+The most successful business models include coin mining and crypto exchanges.
 Other entrepreneurs have set up crypto ATMs, vending machines that disperse virtual currencies, and cryptocurrency gambling platforms.
 It is just a matter of finding a niche that suits your needs, experience, and knowledge.

 Starting your cryptocurrency business

 The first step in setting up your company is coming up with a business model.
 If you have an idea but are not sure how to translate this into a proper plan, don’t worry, we can help.
-We have been here before and have worked with a range of clients on perfecting their model for success.
-There are different approaches for mining, ICOs and exchanges and we can help you adapt and fine-tune the right one for you.
+We have worked with a range of clients on perfecting their model for success.
+There are different approaches for mining and exchanges and we can help you adapt and fine-tune the right one for you.

 Once that has been done, you need to incorporate your cryptocurrency business.
 Which brings us to the next point.